Make your own set of creepy potion bottles. A simple DIY craft tutorial idea for Halloween decor and parties. Free Potion Labels Printable included.

-What’s Halloween without some fun and scary props and decor?
-These Potion Bottles are fun to make and are going to look awesome with my Halloween decor on my mantle.
+What's Halloween without some fun and scary props and decor?
+These Potion Bottles are fun to make and are going to look awesome with your Halloween decor.

 - Glass bottles of different sizes and shapes